AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ## API

-### Initialization Transforms
+### Default Transforms

-The camera supports initialization with specific transforms.
-You pass optional values during initialization:
+The camera is initialized with a default position, scale, and rotation.
+You can pass different values during initialization:

 ```swift
 /// Create the camera with specific transforms